 About Me

 I am a PhD student in Economics at Aalto University.
-I work on industrial organization, focusing on pharmaceutical markets and collusion.
+My research is in industrial organization, with a focus on collusion and pharmaceutical markets.

 I will be on the 2026/2027 job market.